 Both Alpha models let you wirelessly share dog tracking between handhelds.
 The Alpha 200 introduced Dog Groups for organizing multiple dogs.

 During a hunt with a dozen dogs split across four hunters, this saved us a significant amount of setup time each morning.
-If you hunt solo, this feature will not matter.
-For groups, it is a major quality-of-life upgrade.
+If you hunt solo, this feature won’t matter.
+For groups, it’s a major quality-of-life upgrade.

 Channel Scanning for Interference